WELCOME TO OUR SPECIAL EDIT

 The little kept her head low.
 Not answering.

-Her mother rubbed the little one’s tummy, tapped on it gently, and then tip-toed her fingers to the jagged scar next to the belly button.
+Her mother rubbed the little one’s tummy, tapped it gently, and then tip-toed her fingers to the jagged scar next to the belly button.
 Her mother traced her finger along the scar from one end to the other, and to the little one, this seemed to take forever.

 Mommy, do you have one too?
 The little one asked.